pc2/sus-compiler/philosophy/design_decisions.md

 In other words: Why `int x = 5` instead of `let x : int = 5`?

+There's two reasons for this:
+- In hardware design, the types of wires should always be visible.
+Especially with SUS' "you-get-what-you-see" philosophy, the type of a variable tells you how many wires it is comprised of.
+This has real impacts on the considerations designers make when designing hardware.
+- Hardware types tend to be simple, therefore small, and therefore it's not a huge cost to force the programmer to write them out, always.

 ### Why bounded integers instead of bitvectors?

 ### Why use tree-sitter as the compiler frontend?